Uniwide Sales: Uniwide's Warehouse Club era and subsequent challenges

-Beyond its retail endeavors, Uniwide also ventured into media, notably partnering with RPN-9 for the popular quiz show Battle of the Brains, which aired from 1992 to 2000.
+Beyond its retail endeavors, Uniwide also ventured into media, notably partnering with RPN-9 as title sponsor of the popular quiz show Battle of the Brains for the first 7 (out of 9) years of the show's existence.

 The impact of the Asian Financial Crisis

 Uniwide officially entered corporate rehabilitation in 1998, a direct consequence of the Asian financial crisis.
 At this point, its retail footprint consisted of eight warehouse clubs and two department stores.
 However, severe liquidity problems drastically affected earnings, with sales plummeting from ₱14.5 billion in 1997 to just ₱4.3 billion by 2000.

 Stalled Baguio City development

 Uniwide repeatedly attempted to develop a mall at the Baguio City Market in Baguio, Benguet.
 However, strong and sustained opposition from local vendors, stall owners, and various associations consistently kept the project on hold, ultimately preventing its realization.

 The rise and fall of Uniwide Coastal Mall

 Envisioned in the 1990s as what would have been the Philippines' largest shopping mall complex, the Uniwide Coastal Mall was a monumental undertaking.
 It was constructed on a 10-hectare parcel within the Manila Bay Development Corporation's (MBDC) 40-hectare Central Business Park II (now the Manila Bay Freeport Zone Bay City) in Parañaque City.
 This ambitious project took shape while Cabangis served as Uniwide Holdings Inc.'s (UHI) chief financial officer and Rey as its controller.

 The mall reached 90% completion and was partially operational, with several tenants already occupying finished sections fronting Roxas Boulevard.
 However, the onset of the 1997 Asian financial crisis abruptly halted its progress.
 As a result, the Uniwide Coastal Mall never formally opened as a complete shopping destination.
 It only housed a limited number of operational establishments, including GALA Bowling Club, Shakey's Pizza, Prodatanet, Jollibee, B.I.R.
 Parañaque, Wide Aero Av School, Uniwide Theatre and Movie Hall, McDonald's, Mang Inasal, Hyundai Showroom, Super8 Grocery Warehouse, and Dunkin' Donuts.

 In a significant pivot, the building was later repurposed as a transport terminal for public utility vehicles traveling to and from Batangas and Cavite.
-By 2006, its ambition of being the country's largest mall was superseded by the opening of the SM Mall of Asia.
+In May 2006, its ambition of being the country's largest mall was superseded by the opening of the SM Mall of Asia.

+The mall was padlocked on October 29, 2014, following a legal dispute between Uniwide Holdings and its lessor, Manila Bay Development Corporation.

 The Uniwide Coastal Mall's final chapter arrived with the construction and opening of the Parañaque Integrated Terminal Exchange (PITX) in 2018.
 With a new, modern transport hub in place, Coastal Mall ceased all operations and was subsequently abandoned.
-By April 2022, with approval from the Philippine Reclamation Authority obtained by MBDC through its Manila Bay Freeport Zone property, the mall's main structure was completely demolished.
+In April 2022, with approval from the Philippine Reclamation Authority obtained by MBDC through its Manila Bay Freeport Zone property, the mall's main structure was completely demolished.